 Haas v.
 Peake at the Court of Appeals for Veterans Claims (CAVC) – August 2006

 In August of 2006, the CAVC issued a decision in the case Haas v.
 Peake, stating that the VA regulation providing for presumptive service connection for herbicide exposure must include veterans with “service in the waters near the shore of Vietnam, without regard to actual visitation or duty on land in the Republic of Vietnam”.
 The issue addressed in this decision involved what service in the “Republic of Vietnam” meant in the Agent Orange Act of 1991.
-Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the twelve nautical miles off the country’s shore.
+Haas argued that Congress used the phrase “Republic of Vietnam” as it related to international law, in which the territory of a country includes the twelve nautical miles seaward of the demarcation line.
 Importantly, this interpretation would have included Blue Water Navy veterans.
 The CAVC originally ruled in favor of Blue Water Navy veterans in this decision.

 Haas v.
 Peake at the United States Court of Appeals for the Federal Circuit – May 2008